silvercircle/silvercircle.github.io/_posts/got/2017-08-28-Season7-recap.markdown

 though, because the plot has already entered its *grande finale* stage and the number of pro- and antagonists is considerably lower than it was in the first seasons.
 With the departure of Littlefinger one more interesting character is now gone for good.
-Not that he didn't deserve it, but I've seen him always as a worthy addition to the series with a lot of potential for surprising plot developments.
+Not that he didn't deserve what he got, but I've seen him always as a worthy addition to the series with a lot of potential for surprising plot developments.

 But not all hope is lost.
 The final episode of season 7 also opened room for new theories, speculations and possible plot twists in the eight and final